 The Trust has an investment in the securities of Specialty Foods Group Inc. ("SFG").
 Another fund managed by the Investment Manager also has an investment in SFG securities.
+A senior executive of the Investment Manager is also a member of the board of directors of SFG.
 During 2012, the Investment Manager entered into a services agreement with SFG (the "SFG Services Agreement"), whereby the Investment Manager is to provide strategic advice and analysis to SFG and in return will earn a fee for these services.
 As per its internal policy and approved by the Trust's Independent Review Committee, the Investment Manager reduced the management fees and administrative fees that it charges to the Trust in order to pass along the economic benefit of the fees earned by the Investment Manager from the SFG Services Agreement in an amount proportionate to the Trust's relative investment in SFG securities.
-During the 6 months ended June 30, 2014, the Investment Manager reduced management fees by \$36,206 (June 30, 2013 - \$34,620) and reduced administrative fees by \$19,599 (June 30, 2013 - \$18,642), which fees and costs would have been subject to HST.
-Therefore, the total impact of fee reductions amounted to \$63,060 inclusive of HST (June 30, 2013 - \$60,186).
-The Investment Manager will continue to reduce the management fee and administrative fees accordingly. for so long as the Trust is invested in SFG securities and the Investment Manager continues to receive fees under the SFG Services Agreement.
+During the year ended December 31, 2014, the Investment Manager reduced management fees by \$67,063 (2013 - \$59,775) and reduced administrative fees by \$36,215 (2013 - \$32,225), which fees and costs would have been subject to harmonized sales tax ("HST").
+Therefore, the total impact of fee reductions amounted to \$116,703 inclusive of HST (2013 - \$103,960).
+The Investment Manager will continue to reduce the management fee and administrative fees accordingly, for so long as the Trust is invested in SFG securities and the Investment Manager continues to receive fees under the SFG Services Agreement.